 - Install metal weather stripping under doors and caulk windows.

-- Fill holes around pipes with steel wool before caulking or plastering.
+- Repair holes around pipes with steel wool before covering them with putty or plaster.

-- Cover dryer vents and attic vents with fine wire mesh.
+- Cover your property’s ventilation ducts and vents with fine wire mesh.

-- Put your garbage in containers with tight-fitting lids.
+- Place garbage in containers with a tight-fitting lid.

-- Raise wood piles about 30 cm (1 foot) above the ground and away from your house.
+- Lift the piles of wood about 30 cm above the ground and store them away from your house.

-- Do not put greasy or oily waste, eggs or dairy products in the compost bin.
+- Do not dispose of fatty or oily waste, eggs or dairy products in unsafe containers.

-- Eliminate water sources such as leaking faucets, seeping pipes and open drains.
+- Eliminate water leaks, such as dripping faucets, leaking pipes and open drains.